victorcarablut/ip-info-fe/README.md

 >
 > License _(other resources, technologies, languages, frameworks, libraries that i used)_
 >
-> ⚠️ Verify their own respective license, terms and conditions.
+> ⚠️ Please verify their own respective license, terms and conditions.

 ## React + Vite